-Early global MHD simulations have shown that OCB locations for all local times could be estimated using numerical methods (Raeder et al., 1998; Lopez et al., 1999).
+Early global magnetohydrodynamic (MHD) simulations have shown that OCB locations for all local times could be estimated using numerical methods (Raeder et al., 1998; Lopez et al., 1999).
 Parametric studies based on the MHD models have shown that the location of the OCB changes when the IMF clock angle changes (Kabin, 2004; Wang et al., 2016).
 Comparison between MHD model outputs and the satellite data for specific steady-state events has shown a good agreement between OCB latitudes from the model and the observations (Rae, 2004).
-Analysis of the Bastille Day CME based on the IMAGE and Polar satellites showed that MHD models could be used to estimate the global shape and location of the polar cap (Rastätter, 2005).
+Analysis of the Bastille Day coronal mass ejection (CME) based on the IMAGE and Polar satellites showed that MHD models could be used to estimate the global shape and location of the polar cap (Rastätter, 2005).
 However, models used at the time were not successful in reproducing the small-scale arcs along the polar cap boundary.
 Rae et al. (2010) have shown the importance of the inclusion of the ring current models in the MHD simulations when determining the OCB location.
 The more recent study by Wang et al. (2018) has presented a comparison between the DMSP OCB and the PPMLR-MHD model output for a single substorm event.
 The difference between the model and the satellite OCB latitudes was 2.33° on average.
 The model, however, used a fixed B_x component of the IMF, empirical conductance models, and did not incorporate any ring current model.

-In this study we employ the OpenGGCM-CTIM-RCM coupled model to estimate the size, location, and dynamics of the polar cap during strong solar events.
+In this study we employ the Open Geospace General Circulation Model (OpenGGCM) coupled with the Coupled Thermosphere Ionosphere Model (CTIM) and the Rice Convection Model (RCM), i.e., OpenGGCM-CTIM-RCM, to estimate the size, location, and dynamics of the polar cap during strong solar events.
 Our main finding, previously undocumented, is that the shape of the polar cap is closely correlated with the IMF clock angle.

-75 2 Methodology
+2 Methodology